-This statement is made pursuant to section 54 (part 6) of the Modern Slavery Act 2015 and constitutes the Modern Slavery Act Transparency Statement for Nomad Foods Europe Limited (“Nomad”), Birds Eye Limited (“Birds Eye”) and Aunt Bessie’s Limited (“Aunt Bessie’s”) for the financial year ending 31 December 2019 and has been approved by the board of each company on 8 June 2020 (for Nomad), 1 June 2020 (for Birds Eye) and 4 June 2020 (for Aunt Bessie’s).
+This statement is made pursuant to section 54 (part 6) of the Modern Slavery Act 2015 and constitutes the Modern Slavery Act Transparency Statement for Nomad Foods Europe Limited (“Nomad”), and Birds Eye Limited (“Birds Eye”) for the financial year ending 31 December 2020 and has been approved by the board of each company on 14th May 2021 (for Nomad), and 4th May 2021 (for Birds Eye).

-Nomad, Birds Eye and Aunt Bessie’s are part of the Nomad Foods Group, Europe’s biggest frozen food company producing, marketing and distributing branded frozen food products in 13 countries across Europe, employing over 4,300 people, with 15 factories.
-Core brands include Birds Eye, Findus, iglo, Aunt Bessie’s and Goodfella’s Pizza.
+Nomad and Birds Eye are part of the Nomad Foods Group, Europe’s biggest frozen food company producing, marketing and distributing branded frozen food products in 14 countries across Europe, employing over 4,800 people, with 16 factories.
+Core brands include Birds Eye, Findus, iglo, Aunt Bessie’s and Goodfella’s.

 The Nomad Foods Group is committed to a corporate social responsibility that fosters a culture with respect for dignity and human rights as well as high ethical standards in the conduct of its business.

-This Statement sets out the actions taken to evaluate and understand potential modern slavery risks pertaining to the business of Nomad, Birds Eye and Aunt Bessie’s and their respective supply chains as well as measures put in place to mitigate the possibility of occurrence of slavery and human trafficking in our business and supply chains.
+This Statement sets out the actions taken to evaluate and understand potential modern slavery risks pertaining to the business of Nomad and Birds Eye and their respective supply chains as well as measures put in place to mitigate the possibility of occurrence of slavery and human trafficking in our business and supply chains.

 Our Approach, Policies and Procedures